joelek/atlas/readme.md

 * The `record` argument must be used to specify the record in question.

-Stores may be filtered using the `filter()` method.
-The method does not require any arguments and will return all records inserted into the store when invoked without arguments.
-Multiple optional arguments may be passed to the store.
-Stores are usually not filtered directly but instead through links and queries.
+Records matching certain criteria may be retrieved using the `filter()` method.
+The method will return all records inserted into the store when invoked without arguments.
+Stores are usually not filtered directly but instead through the corresponding `filter()` methods for links and queries.

 * The `filters` argument may be used to specify conditions that must be met for the records returned.
 * The `orders` argument may be used to specify the desired order of the records returned.
 * The `anchor` argument may be used to specify the identifying fields of the last record seen.
 The first record returned will be the record located directly after the anchor.
 * The `limit` argument may be used to specify the maximum batch of records to return.

 The number of records inserted into a store may be checked using the `length()` method.
-The method does not require any arguments.

-A record may be looked up using the `lookup()` method.
+Records may be looked up using the `lookup()` method.
+The method will throw an error if the corresponding record cannot be found.

 * The `keysRecord` argument must be used to specify the identifying fields of the record in question.

-A record may be removed using the `remove()` method.
+Records may be removed using the `remove()` method.

 * The `keysRecord` argument must be used to specify the identifying fields of the record in question.

-Inserted records may be updated using the `update()` method.
+Records may be updated using the `update()` method.

 * The `record` argument must be used to specify the record in question.